 When parents have joint physical custody of their children, the parents are not deemed to have a primary residence with only one parent.
 Instead of having one primary residence, they are considered to be domiciled in both of their parents' homes.

-The Children's Wishes - Particulary as they get older, children and teenagers will develop feelings about the parenting schedule and how exchanges affect their lives.
+The Children's Wishes: Particularly as they get older, children and teenagers will develop feelings about the parenting schedule and how exchanges affect their lives.

-There is no ideal joint parenting schedule.
-The ideal is not equality of time, but is instead to create a child-centered plan that can be adjusted to best serve the needs of the children as they grow older.
+There is no joint parenting schedule that will work for all parents or children, and the best schedules will often evolve over time.
+The ideal solution is not based on equality of time, but instead creates a child-centered plan that can be adjusted to best serve the needs of the children as they grow older.

 For example, parents can transition from a schedule in which an infant has a primary household with frequent contact with the other parent, to a pre-school schedule that involves dual households, to a school schedule that may place the children in one household for weekdays when school is in session.
 Different schedules may be maintained for the school year and summer.